|

 Why should I have a Home Inspection?

-With the passage of time, all things may break; the older an item the more likely it will fail, and sometimes the more expensive it will be to replace.
-You would never consider driving a car 100,000 miles without changing the oil, yet many people go years or decades without servicing some mechanical components in their homes.
-All homes need maintenance, but not all houses are maintained.
-Since the maintenance history of a home may not be known, an inspection is your best insurance to avoid a “money pit”.
-There is no reason to risk your family’s safety or your possessions by purchasing a home without an inspection; even if you have an “as is” purchase agreement.
+Just like with people, the older an item the more likely it will fail, and sometimes the more expensive it will be to repair or replace.
+Most wouldn’t operate a car for 100,000 miles without changing the oil, yet many people go years or even decades without servicing some mechanical components in their homes.
+All homes need some maintenance, but not all houses are maintained.
+Since the maintenance history of a home may not be known, an inspection is your best insurance to avoid a literal “money pit”.
+There is no reason to risk your family’s safety, your health, or your possessions by purchasing a home without an inspection; even if you have an “as is” purchase agreement.

 When should I have a Home Inspection?

-For sellers of real estate, the inspection can be preformed “pre-listing” and may help to allay buyer’s concerns of obvious defects, or serve as a disclosure for homes sold by non-resident owners or estates.
-For buyers of real estate inspections usually occur within 10 business days following the signing of the contract (contracts vary with regards to length of time allowed for an inspection, so please read this clause carefully or ask your agent to explain to you your contractual obligations and rights).
-Following the inspection, a buyer typically has a limited time in which to make a formal written repair request; if this timing is not strictly adhered to, the buyer potentially acquiesces his/her rights for repairs or to receive a price adjustment.
-When the home is sold “as is” the inspection gives you the opportunity to enter the purchase contract with your eyes wide open, and could help you avoid a large unexpected expense.
-It is important to schedule your inspections as soon as the contract is signed, as the more experienced inspectors typically schedule appointments a week or more in advance.
+Home sellers may choose to have a “pre-listing” inspection to allay buyer’s concerns of obvious defects, or serve as a disclosure for homes sold by non-resident owners or estates.
+Real estate contracts typically specify a buyer must have their inspection made within a given time period (for example: “10 business days following the signing of the contract”; ask your Realtor or read your contract carefully).
+Following the inspection, a buyer typically has a limited time (usually 3 days) in which to make a formal written repair request.
+Failure to make a written repair request may result in the acquiescence of your rights to have the Seller make repairs or adjust the price.
+It is important to schedule your inspections as soon as the contract is signed, as the more experienced inspectors often schedule appointments a week or more in advance.

-In addition to complete home inspections, there are other inspections available including: termite/pest, mold, air quality, lead-based paint, radon gas, EIFS, water well, septic, etc. We strongly encourage you to select only qualified inspectors in these specialty fields.
+In addition to complete home inspections, there are other inspections that may be needed, including: termite, mold, indoor air quality, lead-based paint, radon gas, EIFS, water well, septic, etc. Check with your inspector to see if they provide these ancillary services, as some require a separate certification or license.

 Why do fees for Home Inspections vary so greatly?

 Nowhere does the old adage "you get what you pay for" apply more aptly than with home inspections.
-As a general rule if you are paying a rock bottom price for your inspection, there's a good chance you are not getting as competent or comprehensive inspection as you might from a higher cost Inspector.
-While there are always exceptions, the lower cost inspection report may be less detailed and/or documented than a higher priced inspection, and the inspector may be less experienced.
-As all inspectors in Kansas are now required to be registered, the distinction between competency and experience levels may be demonstrated by their professional organization affiliations (including membership in KAREI) and other hard won certifications (i.e., those qualifications earned through testing and documented inspection experience, rather than those credentials that are conferred by just paying a fee).
-Don't let price be your only factor in choosing a Home Inspector and don’t be fooled by a bunch of meaningless letters following their name.
-Your real estate agent likely knows the competency of inspectors in your area, but they may be reluctant to make an endorsement for fear of acquiring liability, or some may be motivated NOT to provide the name of the “toughest” inspectors who might “kill the deal”.
-Of course inspectors don’t kill deals, they are merely the messenger.
-When you don’t have a personal referral or reference, you may find it informative to get a “sample” report from your prospective home inspector, so you can see his/her level of detail and documentation.
-Paying additional for a more thorough and knowledgeable Inspector will likely pay dividends in the long run.
+As a general rule if you are paying a rock bottom price for your inspection, there's a good chance you are not getting as competent or comprehensive inspection as you might from a higher cost inspector.
+While there are always exceptions, the lower cost inspection report may be less inclusive, detailed, and/or documented than a higher priced inspection, and the inspector may be less experienced or educated.
+An inspector’s competence may be demonstrated by their professional organization affiliations (including membership in KAREI) and other hard won certifications earned through monitored testing and/or documented inspection experience (as opposed to those “certifications” conferred by simply paying a fee).
+Don't let price be your only factor in choosing a Home Inspector and don’t be misled by a bunch of meaningless letters following their name.
+Your real estate agent likely knows the competency of inspectors in your area, but they may be reluctant to make an endorsement for fear of acquiring liability.
+Others may not provide the names of the “toughest” inspectors for fear they’ll “kill the deal”.
+Of course inspectors don’t “kill deals”, they merely provide the facts.
+In the end, all parties to the transaction are best served when the buyer is fully informed.
+If you don’t have a personal referral or reference, a “sample” report from your prospective home inspector can be instructive as to his/her level of detail and documentation.
+When calculated by the hour, some of the most “expensive” inspectors work at the lowest rate.

 Is it reasonable to request all items be fixed before I buy?